(please cite it if you use this essay)

 The second dimension is about increased relevance and engagement(Stoddart 1975).
 Michael Burawoy, the Berkeley sociologist, theorised that sociology can no longer restrict itself to the academic realm.
 He begins by noting “The dialectic of progress governs our individual careers as well as our collective discipline.
 The original passion for social justice, economic equality, human rights, sustainable environment, political freedom or simply a better world, that drew so many of us to sociology, is channeled into the pursuit of academic credentials.”
 (Burawoy 2004: 5).
 The same could be said of many disciplines.
 “Public Sociology endeavors to bring sociology into dialogue with audiences beyond the academy, an open dialogue in which both sides deepen their understanding of public issues.
 Working with the public rather than studying them, liberates the academic discipline and provides new and progressive avenues for change.
 He includes students as partof the public constituency. ” Somewhat predictably, in the university “…advocacy of public sociology has generated much heat in many a cool place”.
 Indeed it has (Watts 2001 and Clive Barnett’s comments on ‘British critical geography’ 2013).
 The debate about relevance and application of scholarly ideas is something I treat in a forthcoming book, but the gist of the argument is that, following Burawoy, it is perfectly possible to pursue classical scholarly work (“professional” in Burawoy’s terms) while doing much more – working with constituencies outside the university completely, designing initiatives together, and committing to practical rather than only to in-theory concepts of justice.
 This does not demean the academic profession, and indeed outside certain rather goal-oriented Departments, this can and does occur across the social sciences.
 But if engaged and public work does not result in referred outputs and lucrative grants, it again troubles the neoliberal university model where we use metrics to judge the faulty based on research output.
 As Dick Peet said (AAG, 2013), frankly a lack of research output can put a radical scholar in trouble with the university and emperil jobs.
 But a focus on engagement is quite radical in its own way, and its practitioners do not have to be formenting revolution to be deemed ‘radical’ .
 This point is debated (Castree 2000).

 The third dimension of radicalism today is one that scholars are far less anxious to talk about.
 It is about ” the ethics by which and toward which knowledge is produced” (Michael Coughlear, EAnth listserv, February 25, 2013).
 Scholars are nested within departments,within universities.
 Their practices in this space can be radical, politically conservative, helpful to others, or selfish.
 We are no longer in the situation where radical scholars feel constantly hounded, oppressed, marginalised, and attacked in the university (at least not in western countries, in those with relatively liberal employment regulations).
 We need to redefine what radical scholarship is in this context.
 A radical scholar is a term that now includes something more than a certain type of scholarship, I think.
 It is also about rejecting conformity with the behavioral norms that neoliberal, cash-strapped universities have forced upon us.
 It is about solidarity with those in the university sector that are oppressed – e.g. low wage, those threatened with dismissal, and the thousands scraping a living on adjunct status.
-But it is more than that – it is also about doing what the neoliberal search for cash tends to marginalize – teaching, helping others, niceness/goodness, and selflessness (Cahn 2010).
+But it is more than that – it is also about doing what the neoliberal search for cash tends to marginalize – teaching, helping others, niceness/goodness, and selflessness (Cahn 2010, Martin 2011).
 I almost never see these latter behaviours linked to radical scholarship – commentators on this blog (below) think this comes from a different tradition.

 On this latter point, I find some of my colleagues in the higher education sector (at research institutions) are so driven by publication and research (some of it radical, of course) that the other things that are required in our contracts – teaching and service, including reviewing the work of others, supporting younger scholars, etc., working in the community – are avoided or certainly marginalised.
 This, of course, leaves much of that work to other people prepared to step up (usually those with the shorter cvs and the nicer and more helpful dispositions), or to adjuncts.
 Every time a teaching/research faculty member gets a higher research percentage in their contract, or refuses to do something that they are best placed to do, others have to cover the work (permanent people in some cases, poorer paid adjuncts in others).
 So, while teaching brings in far more money that research in almost all cases in the social sciences (despite being less prioritised or ‘prestigious’) and doing it is for the greater good and for that of the students, it sits in the second tier of responsibilities among many radical scholars.
 This is not universally true, but my experience since 1995 has been in research universities, where it almost always is.
 Teaching is one forum capable of imparting some radical and challenging ideas – e.g. a forensic analysis of corporate behaviour or the capitalist state.
 But ‘writing time’ is what faculty always complain is lacking, not teaching time.